APStudentsReddit/ping_manager/README.md

 ## Commands

 * !ping |alias|
     * Pings all helpers of a subject.
-Helper aliases can be found in the !help command.
+Helper aliases can be found in the !alias command.
     * Asks for confirmation of the pinger before pinging.
 * !notify time
     * DM's how much time is left before being able to ping a Helper.